PunchThrough/bean-docs/src/node-red/installation.md

 ---

-Welcome to the Node-RED setup guide.
-This guide will help you get your system ready to use with Node-RED as well as the custom nodes used to comminucate with the Bean.
+Welcome to the Node-RED installation guide.
+This guide will help you get your system ready to use with Node-RED as well as the custom nodes used to communicate with the Bean.

-## Node-RED
+## Install Node-RED

 ---